citp/privacy-policy-historical/s/st/sty/stylemoi.nu.md

 **HOW YOU CAN ACCESS AND IF NECESSARY, CHANGE THE DATA STYLE MOI MAINTAINS**

-If for any reason you are concerned that the Data held by Style Moi is not correct, please visit the website and, after logging into the site using the "Sign In" menu on the home page, your Data will be made available for review and change in the "My Account" section.
+If for any reason you are concerned that the Data held by Style Moi is not correct, please visit the website and, after logging into the site using the “Sign In” menu on the home page, your Data will be made available for review and change in the “My Account” section.
 Only you or, upon your request, the Customer Care department, may access your Data from the website using your password and User ID.

 You may also change your shipping/billing addresses.